 Safety is always one of the employers’ top priorities.
 With that, employers always strive to provide a secure work environment for their employees.
 Furthermore, it is their priority to maintain a drug-free workplace as the adverse effects of drug or alcohol abuse pose significant safety and health risks.
 Therefore, employers implement drug tests at work for the following common reasons:

-- Early detection of employees with alcohol or substance abuse issues to be subjected to treatment.
+- Early detection of employees with alcohol or substance abuse issues to subjected to treatment.

-- Prevent a lawsuit from being filed because of a worker’s behavior.
+- Prevent a lawsuit from filed because of a worker’s behavior.

 - Avoid hiring people who are suffering from illicit substance abuse.